alessiabertugli/AC-VRNN/README.md

 2. Generate belief maps for each dataset calling compute_local_heatmaps_[dataset_name]

 ## Training the model
 To train AC-VRNN use models/graph/train.py on ETH/UCY A and B giving it the correct paths.
+Set model='gat'.
-Set model='gat' To train AC-VRNN use models/graph/train_dsways.py on ETH/UCY C. Set model='gat' To train AC-VRNN use models/graph/train_sdd.py on SDD
+To train AC-VRNN use models/graph/train_dsways.py on ETH/UCY C. Set model='gat'.
+To train AC-VRNN use models/graph/train_sdd.py on SDD.

 ## Evaluating the model
 To evaluate the model call utils/evaluate_model.py setting the correct paths and loader the dataset you want to test